Locations:

 Taking the Next Step

-When you get a diagnosis like stiff person syndrome, you might not know what to do or who to turn to next.
+When you get a diagnosis like SPS, you might not know what to do or who to turn to next.
 That’s why we’re here.
 Our team will walk you through what it takes to confirm your diagnosis and manage this condition.
-We understand it can be overwhelming to adapt to a new normal.
-We’re here to support you and your family every step of the way.
+We understand it can be overwhelming to adapt to a new normal, and we’re here to support you and your family every step of the way.